top of page

 Description

-DATES: Up to 28 days, between June and December 2024.
+DATES: Up to 28 days, between January and December 2025

 FUNDING: Participant support for travel, food, and lodging is available through SZNet which is supported by funding from the National Science Foundation AccelNet program under award 2301732.
 Funding is limited to 5 participants.

-GOALS: To develop and nurture an international and diverse network of early career scientists that is equipped
+GOALS: To develop and nurture an international and diverse network of early career scientists that is equipped to make the necessary breakthroughs in the study of subduction and foster international collaboration.

 Host Institutions